Etude-Engineers-11570/CenterStageRobotCode/README.md

 # CenterStageRobotCode
-Team 11570 CenterStage robot code, this includes TeleOp, Autonomous, and Tuners for 2023. this includes the #https://github.com/Etude-Engineers-11570/OpenCVDetectionPipeline as that was created earlier.
+Team 11570 CenterStage robot code, this includes TeleOp, Autonomous, and Tuners for 2023. this includes the https://github.com/Etude-Engineers-11570/OpenCVDetectionPipeline as that was created earlier than this. updates will be provided weekly and this isn't the finished version.

 # Steps For Usage
 if you plan on using this, there are different libraries